Photo by Kesennuma Tourism Authority at Mt. Tokusenjo

 Recommended winter hike: Mt.
 Karou

-A popular destination for sunrise hikes in winter, Mount Karou is a low mountain near the coast in southern Miyagi.
+A popular destination for sunrise hikes in winter, Mount Karou is a low mountain near the coast lying right on the border between Miyagi and Fukushima.
 Its modest 271-meter summit offers hikers a bird’s eye view of the sun rising over the Pacific Ocean.
 The mountain receives little snowfall, making it a good winter hike even for those without winter mountaineering experience or equipment.